What can I spend my personal budget on?

 The money for your direct payment will go directly to you, or to an authorised person acting on your behalf.

-You will need to set up a separate bank account for your direct payment to be paid into.
+We will set up a prepaid card account for your direct payment to be paid into.

 You will be responsible for making sure it is spent on things which we have agreed in your care and support plan.